 - Joint physical custody is an arrangement that allows for a more regularly shared living situation between the two custodial parents.

 The decision of which arrangement is the best choice for a particular family depends on a variety of factors.
-Legal joint custody is generally considered to be the more flexible option, as parents can live in separate residences and still share equal decision-making power over their child.
+Joint legal custody is generally considered to be the more flexible option, as parents can live in separate residences and still share equal decision-making power over their child.

 However, joint physical custody offers additional benefits such as reducing psychological stress and providing a more stable and familiar environment for the child.
 Ultimately, this custody arrangements can be tailored to fit individual family needs, circumstances, and preferences.